eliasgoldsztejn95/Bridging-the-Gap/README.md

 ## Training on simulation
 - Create your simulation environment of choice.
 In our case we used a realistic hospital world taken from: https://github.com/aws-robotics/aws-robomaker-hospital-world.
 We integrated moving people using: https://github.com/srl-freiburg/pedsim_ros.
 The steps for combining them can be found in **PTDRL Repository - Simulation**
 - Download your robot.
-In our case we experimented we used Turtlebot with waffle-pi.
+In our case we used Turtlebot with waffle-pi.
-- Clone **ptdrl** folder.
+- Clone folder.
-- Train using: train_cdrl.py.  **save_model=True** arg to save neural networks.
+- Train RL: train.py.  **save_model=True** arg to save neural networks.
+- Train Supervisor: train_supervisor.py.

 ## Simulation, robot and training algorithm
 - **Bridging the Gap** was written in the OpenAI ROS fashion.
 This means that training, simulation, and robot environments are separated.